BrighterCommand/Docs/source/CORRECT_ImplementingDistributedTaskQueue.rst

 a message to the Broker cluster and rely on the Broker to deliver it, eventually.

-Without a Broker, using a point-ot-point solution we have to provide a lot of this infrastructure ourselves, such as routing and distribution and how to do so in a way that is HA.
+Without a Broker, using a point-to-point solution we have to provide a lot of this infrastructure ourselves, such as routing and distribution and how to do so in a way that is HA.